eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/components/filememorybase/overview.md

 ---
 title: FileMemoryBase Overview
-description: Abstract base class representing the file memory interface for an agent.
+description: "Abstract base class representing the file memory interface for an agent.

 This class defines the essential file operations that an agent's memory component must support.
 It includes starting and stopping the file memory processes,